difcul/aw/1_server_web_programming/README.md

 Now, by opening the URL _http://appserver.alunos.di.fc.ul.pt/~awXXX/mywebapp.php?disease=Asthma_ you will see _Asthma_, given as an argument, in the resulting page.

-Now add to the previous file the following HTML code to create a form:
+Now clear the previous file, and add the following HTML code to create a form:

 ```
 <html>